From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Jailbreak Methods

 (b) \textbf{MLLMs}: For MLLMs, white-box jailbreaks involve not only manipulating textual inputs but also launching attacks through multimodal inputs such as images and audio.
 Researchers analyze the interaction mechanisms across modalities in fusion layers and craft special inputs to trigger security vulnerabilities during cross-modal reasoning.
-Bailey et al. \cite{bailey2024image} discover that VLMs are vulnerable to image hijacking during the inference phase, where adversarial images manipulate model behavior.
-They propose a general behavior-matching algorithm to train hijacking strategies and introduce a prompt-matching technique that allows attackers to leverage general datasets, independent of their chosen prompts, to train hijacking behaviors aligned with any user-defined textual instruction.
-Wang et al. \cite{wang2024white} propose a dual-objective optimization strategy.
-First, adversarial image prefixes are optimized from random noise to elicit diverse harmful responses from the model even without textual input, thereby imbuing images with toxic semantics.
-Then, these adversarial image prefixes are combined with adversarial textual suffixes in a jointly optimized fashion to maximize the probability of the model affirmatively responding to various harmful instructions.
-The resulting image-text adversarial pairs are collectively referred to as the Universal Master Key (UMK).
-Luo et al. \cite{luo2024image} introduce Cross-Prompt Attack (CroPA), which uses learnable prompts to update visual adversarial perturbations, weakening their misleading effects and significantly enhancing adversarial sample transferability across different prompts.
-Schlarmann et al. \cite{schlarmann2023adversarial} present a novel framework to evaluate the vulnerability of multimodal models to adversarial visual attacks.
-They demonstrate that imperceptible visual perturbations ($\epsilon_{\infty} = \frac{1}{255}$) alter subtitle outputs of foundational multimodal models.
-This technique is exploited by malicious content providers to mislead honest users, for instance, by directing them to malicious websites or spreading disinformation.
-The study examines two types of attacks: targeted attacks, which manipulate the model to generate specific outputs, and untargeted attacks, which aim to degrade the quality of the model's output.
+Bailey et al. \cite{bailey2024image} find that VLMs are vulnerable to image hijacking during inference, where adversarial images manipulate model behavior.
+They propose a behavior-matching algorithm and a prompt-matching technique, allowing attackers to train hijacking behaviors with general datasets, independent of the prompt.
+Wang et al. \cite{wang2024white} introduce a dual-objective optimization strategy: optimizing adversarial image prefixes from random noise to induce harmful responses, then combining them with adversarial textual suffixes to maximize harmful model responses.
+These image-text pairs are called the Universal Master Key (UMK).
+Luo et al. \cite{luo2024image} propose Cross-Prompt Attack (CroPA), which updates visual adversarial perturbations using learnable prompts, improving adversarial sample transferability.
+Schlarmann et al. \cite{schlarmann2023adversarial} present a framework to evaluate the vulnerability of multimodal models to adversarial visual attacks, showing that imperceptible visual perturbations can alter subtitle outputs.
+These attacks, including targeted and untargeted types, can mislead users, directing them to malicious sites or spreading disinformation.